net-daemon/docs/docs/user/advanced/client.md

 app model, you can use the `IHomeAssistantRunner` interface.
 This interface handles connection and reconnection to Home Assistant.

 Add the client NuGet package to your application and use the `HomeAssistantRunner` class to connect to Home Assistant.
-The `AddHomeAssistantClient` extension method can be used to add the client to dependency injection.
+The `AddHomeAssistantClient` extension method on the `IServiceCollection` must be used to add the client to dependency injection.

 Example: Implementation of a background service that uses the `IHomeAssistantRunner` to connect to Home Assistant and subscribe to all events.